-In this blog, we will analyze the key differences between convertibles and SAFEs.
+In this blog, we will analyze the key differences between convertible notes and SAFEs.
 When it comes to seed investment for startups, there are a wide range of options available for founders looking to raise the money they need to start making an impact and growing their businesses, while avoiding the worry of having to immediately pay back debt.
 This is particularly vital for SaaS environment and tech startups comprised of teams working around the clock to enhance their product and who often neglect vital administrative issues.

 It is essential that entrepreneurs understand the investment options available to them.